logicalclocks/hops-examples/README.md

 **MainClass** is io.hops.examples.spark.kafka.StreamingExample

-**Topics** are provided via the HopsWorks Job UI.
+**Topics** are provided via the Hopsworks Job UI.
 User checks the *Kafka* box and selects the topics from the drop-down menu.
 When consuming from multiple topics using a single Spark directStream, all topics must use the same Avro schema.
 Create a new directStream for topic(s) that use different Avro schemas.

 **Consumer groups** are an advanced option for consumer jobs.
-A default one is set by HopsWorks and a user can add further ones via the Jobservice UI.
+A default one is set by Hopsworks and a user can add further ones via the Jobservice UI.

 Data consumed is be default persisted to the `Resources` dataset of the Project where the job is running.